CanastaWiki/Canasta-CLI/docs/guide/observability.md

 - Generates `OS_USER`, `OS_PASSWORD`, and `OS_PASSWORD_HASH` in `.env`
 - Adds the OpenSearch Dashboards reverse proxy block to the Caddyfile
 - For Docker Compose: syncs `COMPOSE_PROFILES` to include `observable`
-- For Kubernetes: adds OpenSearch, Dashboards, and Fluent Bit sidecar resources to the kustomization
+- For Kubernetes: adds OpenSearch, Dashboards, and Fluent Bit resources to the kustomization

 > **Note:** If you are migrating from an older Canasta installation that used `COMPOSE_PROFILES=observable`, running `canasta upgrade` will automatically add `CANASTA_ENABLE_OBSERVABILITY=true` to your `.env` file.